 How does the prudent employer decide which employees should return to the workplace?

 Start by examining the applicable laws, regulations, orders, and guidance for the relevant jurisdiction(s) regarding what employees may return to the workplace and, conversely, what employees must be returned to the workplace when work on premises resumes.
 For example, with respect to what employees should not be returned to the workplace, as of July 14, 2020, some jurisdictions have paused the ability for some facilities to return to work.
 See e.g. https://azgovernor.gov/sites/default/files/eo_2020-43.pdf (in Arizona, indoor movie theaters, gyms, and certain other entities must pause operations until at least July 27, 2020); see also https://covid19.ca.gov/roadmap-counties/ (closing a number of operations in California effective July 13, 2020).
 Other jurisdictions have executive orders that provide that any employee who can work from home must continue to do so.
 See e.g. https://mn.gov/governor/assets/EO%2020-74%20Final_tcm1055-437539.pdf.
 Conversely, certain jurisdictions have requirements that an employer must return certain workers to the workplace, such San Francisco’s ordinance requiring an employer to rehire certain employees laid off because of Covid-19, when the employer seeks to fill the same or similar position formerly held by the laid-off worker.
-See e.g. With San Francisco’s Back to Work Ordinance now in effect, employees laid-off due to COVID-19 may have right to reemployment.
+See e.g. https://www.nortonrosefulbright.com/en/knowledge/publications/f844299f/san-franciscos-back-to-work-ordinance?utm_source=vuture&utm_medium=email&utm_campaign=20200713_san%20francisco%20back%20to%20work%20legal%20update.

 Even if there is no applicable law or document that has the force and effect of law, when determining who should return to work, the prudent employer will consider applicable orders and guidance from many sources, such as that from the EEOC, the DOL, OSHA, the CDC, the WHO, and state or local equivalents of federal agencies.
-See e.g. What You Should Know About COVID-19 and the ADA, the Rehabilitation Act, and Other EEO Laws.
+See e.g. https://www.eeoc.gov/wysk/what-you-should-know-about-covid-19-and-ada-rehabilitation-act-and-other-eeo-laws.
 There may be competing considerations.
 For example, it may be necessary to allow someone with a legally-cognizable disability to work from home and/or even stay home without working if such would be a reasonable accommodation.
 See Part D (Reasonable Accommodation) of the EEOC’s Technical Assistance Question and Answers at https://www.eeoc.gov/wysk/what-you-should-know-about-covid-19-and-ada-rehabilitation-act-and-other-eeo-laws.
 But be careful, because the EEOC takes the position that an employer should not prohibit an employee in a high-risk category as identified by the CDC (e.g. 65 or over or with certain medical conditions) from returning to work unless the employer can establish that the employee has a legally-cognizable disability that poses a “direct threat” to that employee’s health that cannot be eliminated or reduced by providing a reasonable accommodation, a burden that may likely be difficult to establish.
 See Parts C and G (particularly questions C5 and G4) of the EEOC’s Technical Assistance Question and Answers at https://www.eeoc.gov/wysk/what-you-should-know-about-covid-19-and-ada-rehabilitation-act-and-other-eeo-laws.

 If a rolling return to work will transpire, it is advisable to assess the need for reopening, including what functions should resume on the workplace premises and what personnel are necessary for those functions to resume.
 The prudent employer will study the issue by looking at what job functions are the most important to resume on the workplace premises, rather than focusing on the return of specific people without regard to their job duties.
 When returning people to work, use legitimate, non-discriminatory, non-retaliatory reasons, and be as objective as possible.
 Consider appropriate factors such as specific skills, tenure, performance, and other legitimate business considerations.